Chew Fu: Career

 In the 1990s, he performed with Eboman and he played in Sound of Impact and worked in the 1990s as DJ Mac Attack and made two EPs under that name.
 He played in The Mindminders He then played with the band include at Lowlands, Pinkpop, Dynamo Open Air and the Drum Rhythm Festival.
 Published in 2000 album Breathe of Life by Ellen Helmus was produced by Kardolus and then he played saxophone and keyboards.
 With Helmus and The Mindminders he played in 2001 at the North Sea Jazz Festival.

 He moved to Brooklyn in 2001 to get a start in music.
 He spread his music for free on weblogs.
 Chew Fu got his start in the industry working for Diddy and Quincy Jones's record label Qwest. as well as utilizing a worldwide network of dance music bloggers.

 Chew Fu began "producing hip hop with house music back in 2005, because he wanted to play it in the clubs but no-one was making it."
 He switched to house music until it caught on in 2010 when he began to produce remixes for Lady Gaga, Timbaland, and Rihanna.

 As a producer, Chew Fu has created original productions with Wiley, Beanie Man, Donna Summer, Kerli and Doug E Fresh, to be included on his debut album slated for release in July 2011.

-In 2012 produced original songs for Breedlove, Perry Mystique, Steve Clisby, A-Clay, J-cast.
+In 2012 he produced original songs for Breedlove, Perry Mystique, Steve Clisby, A-Clay, and J-cast.